-Masonry support systems impact thermal performance
+Masonry support system thermal performance

 Masonry support systems, or brick shelves, support brickwork from the main structure.
 You might not realise they are there, but they have a big impact on the thermal performance of the wall.